February 17, 2017 | Written by Max Parrill, Principal and Architect

-A lot of the WELL Building Standard has to do with what goes on in the buildings after we [designers] are gone.
+Much of the WELL Building Standard has to do with what goes on in buildings after we [designers] are gone.
 How are people living within a building?
-That’s what WELL is concerned with, and as designers, there are things we can do to make buildings healthier for people.
+That’s what WELL is concerned with.
+As designers, we can incorporate specific elements into our designs to make buildings healthier for people.

-For example, we always try to build a stair that is inviting, that’s day lit, that’s spacious, that feels like a place you want to be... so if that means that people are going to bypass the elevator and use the stairs to go up and down four floors for the life of the building, that’s a great thing.
+For example, building a stair that is inviting, daylit, spacious, and feels like a place you want to be in order to encourage people to bypass the elevator and use the stairs.

-The WELL Building Standard helps articulate these kinds of concepts, and it helps show why these features should be important design elements.
-It gives us and clients another way to think about the project.
+The WELL Building Standard helps articulate these kinds of concepts, and it illustrates why these features are important design elements.
+It offers designers and clients another way to think about the project.

 The elements of the WELL Building Standard support their “Trilogy of Care” (“Caring for Our Patients, Caring for Each Other, and Caring for Our World”).
 WELL also parallels DaVita’s approach of a “Community First and a Company Second", so there is a good deal of concurrence between their corporate culture and WELL.

 While not certified under the WELL Building Standard, the project still includes many aspects reflecting the intent.
-The stair is an easy way to motivate people to be active, so we made sure they were open, provided views to the landscape, and aligned with the feature for Interior Fitness Circulation.
+The stair is an easy way to motivate people to be active, so we made sure it was open, provided views to the landscape, and aligned with the feature for Interior Fitness Circulation.

-We helped them design a fitness gym and locker rooms with showers, (Active Transportation Support) and incorporate sit/stand desks, which fit into the criteria for Active Furnishings and Ergonomics.
-Their teammate break rooms are gathering places and reflect healthy eating options (Mindful Eating).
+We designed a fitness gym and locker rooms with showers, (Active Transportation Support) and incorporated sit/stand desks, which fit into the criteria for Active Furnishings and Ergonomics.
+The teammate break rooms are gathering places and reflect healthy eating options (Mindful Eating).
 Orienting windows in order to maximize daylight and minimize heat and glare works towards Visual Lighting Design, Daylighting Fenestration, and Right to Light.
 High ceilings, vistas to the mountains and volcanos, intrinsic wayfinding that orients occupants to the exterior, and a landscaped courtyard harmonize with features for Biophilia and Beauty and Design.

-A lot of what we do as healthcare architects is reacting to diseases after they’ve gotten out of hand, but at the same time, much of our work is focused on safeguarding people’s health.
-We think about that a lot here, about the distinction between sickness and wellness, and how that informs design.
+So much of what we do as healthcare architects is reacting to diseases after they’ve gotten out of hand, and at the same time, our work is focused on safeguarding people’s health.
+We think about that a lot at D/P/S, the distinction between sickness and wellness, and how that informs design.

 Much of the evolution in healthcare in this country in recent years is an awakening to the need for preventative care, to ensure people stay healthy in the first place, so it’s all related.

-There’s some overlap.
+There’s some overlap between WELL and LEED.
 LEED is a system focused more on sustainability from an energy standpoint and from a standpoint of the building itself.
 The WELL standard has really more to do with people’s lives and what they’re doing over the course of the day.
-But yeah, there are obviously things like daylight, or the quality of the air inside of a building, where the standards echo one another.
+But there are obviously things like daylight, or the quality of the air inside of a building, where the standards echo one another.

 There is a LEED system for healthcare, and a future WELL pilot program for healthcare under development now.